userify/shim/README.md

 including Red Hat, Debian, Ubuntu, RHEL, CentOS, SUSE, Gentoo, and derivatives.

-Tested distributions: RHEL7, CentOS7, Debian 7 (wheezy) and later,
-Ubuntu 12.04 and later.
-(Please notify with testing results.)
+Tested distributions: RHEL7, CentOS7, Debian 7 (wheezy) and later, Ubuntu 12.04 and later.
+(Free integration support available.)
 Currently no BSD-based UNIX (incl OS X) is supported.

 What does the installer do?